Skip to main content

 Ready to train smarter?

-You’ve just explored some of the most effective pull day workouts: focused on building a strong upper body with pulling movements like rows, pull-ups, and curls.
-These exercises target your back, biceps, and forearms while improving posture and performance.
-With the app, you can follow a routine that fits your goals and makes pull day a real strength-builder.
+You have just discovered some of the most effective pull day workouts: aimed at building a strong upper body with pulling movements such as rows, pull-ups, and curls.
+These exercises target your back, biceps, and forearms, while improving your posture and performance.
+With the app, you can follow a routine that suits your goals and turn pull day into a true power session.

 Discover the app